fischertechnik/FT-TXT/Readme.md

 make menuconfig
 make savedefconfig
 ```
-You will find the generated config in FT-TXT/configs/FT-TXT_4.1_defconfig.
+You will find the generated config in `FT-TXT/configs/FT-TXT_4.1_defconfig`.

 ### Graphing in BUILDROOT

-Graphing the dependencies between packages

-Graphing the build duration

-Graphing the filesystem size contribution of packages
+Graphing the dependencies between packages, build duration and filesystem size contribution of packages.

 ```
-cd ../buildroot
-make graph-depends
-make graph-build
-make graph-size
+./Map-TXT-Graphs.sh
 ```
-You will find the generated graphs in output/graphs/.
+You will find the generated graphs in `FT-TXT/../buildroot/output/graphs/`.

-Requirements
+#### Requirements
 ```
 sudo apt install python-matplotlib python-numpy
 ```